Have you come across any of these common candle problems?

 Candle making is an extremely popular pastime.
 And if you’ve ever made a candle, you’ve likely experienced one or more of these common candle problems.
 I certainly have made my fair share of candle-making mistakes.

-Whether you make candles to sell or just enjoy the simplicity of candle making, I decided it was time to share with you 12 common candle problems and how to fix each candle mistake.
+Whether you make candles to sell or just enjoy the simplicity of candle making, I decided it was time to share 12 common candle problems with you and how to fix each candle mistake.

 I know firsthand the investment and patience it requires to master a craft.
 This is why I created the candle troubleshooting guide I wish I had when I began making candles years ago.
 May it help you learn and grow your candle maker skills.